Is It Really "Sushi Grade"?

 Here's the key takeaway:

-Grocery Store Fish: Frozen is Often Safer
+Grocery Store Fish: Frozen Is Often Safer

 Contrary to popular belief, buying frozen fish from a reputable grocery store is often a safer option for raw consumption than purchasing "fresh" fish.
 Here's why: